etiennefc/snoBIRD/README.md

 summarizes which steps will be executed.
     ```bash
     python3 snoBIRD.py [-options] -i </home/your_username/full_path/to/input_fasta.fa> -n
     ```
+- ***Output***: You can specify which output type you want using the `--output_type` option (default: tsv).
+The default output format is a tab-separated (.tsv) file containing all predicted snoRNAs and other relevant information (genomic location, box positions, structural feature values, prediction probability, snoRNA sequence, etc.).
+The other available output formats are FASTA and BED files, which also contain all the aforementioned snoRNA information.
+In addition, you can also modify the default output file name `snoBIRD_complete_predictions` using the `-o/--output_name` option (no need to provide the file extension in the name, SnoBIRD automatically adds it depending on the chosen `--output_type` option).
+Of note, the default output file directory (`workflow/results/final/`) cannot be changed, only the file name can.
+    ```bash
+    python3 snoBIRD.py [-options] -i </home/your_username/full_path/to/input_fasta.fa> --output_type <tsv|fa|bed> -o <your_favorite_file_name>
+    ```
 - ***Run First Model Only***: If you want to run only the first model of SnoBIRD, i.e. that you are interested in knowing only if there are C/D box snoRNA genes in your input sequence and therefore you don't want to differentiate these predictions between if they are expressed or snoRNA pseudogenes, you should run the following command:
     ```bash